shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-placement-tag-macro.md

 If you would like even more flexibility than what our existing macros provide, you can create a placement tag macro, which will send custom data on the placement ad call so that you can use it in your creative tag.
 You can create a placement tag macro if you have access to both managed supply and demand.

-Placement tag macros can be used for sending page-level data to non-Xandr systems.
+Placement tag macros can be used for sending page-level data to non-Microsoft Advertising systems.
 For more information about our creative macros, see [Creative Macros](creative-macros.md).

 > [!NOTE]
 > Before creating placement tag macros, you should consider the following:
 >
 > - Data passed in using this method is not stored in our data pipeline.
-There is no reporting available from Xandr related to your use of this feature.
+There is no reporting available from Microsoft Advertising related to your use of this feature.
 > - Like most of our non-clicktracking creative macros, these macros are populated by our bidder engine.
 Therefore, they won't populate in creative previews, but only during true auctions.

 1. Create a placement using your platform or content management system.